All guides

 Type of data (Quantitative vs. Qualitative, Attitudinal vs. Behavioral):

-What type of data do you need to address the key research questions?
+What type of data and usability metrics do you need to address the key research questions?
 Consider what type of data will shed insights for your team to take actions.
 Leverage how you will evaluate the hypotheses and relate what type of data is needed.

 - Quantitative data involves objective, numerical data that leads to statistical significance, but requires many sample sizes.